oOo0oOo/MapWarfare/README.md

 Some more tips:

-Change the server speed on-the-go & use the Play/Pause button in the User Interface Below 0.1s/tick is not recomended as the UI will not be able to keep up.
+Change the server speed on-the-go & use the Play/Pause button in the UI.
+Below 0.1s/tick is not recomended as the UI will not be able to keep up.

 Toggle Fullscreen using F11 and use the number keys to directly select groups